 Picture this: you’re working on a project, and then someone asks if you’ve got any good appetizer recipes.
 The conversation spirals from great appetizers, to why they need the recipes, to a discussion about their family visiting this weekend who love appetizers.

 Before you know it, you’ve spent 10 to 15 minutes talking, and on top of that, now you’re hungry too (thanks, appetizers).
 The point is that distractions at work can come at us at any time and from any place, and they can interrupt your flow.

-As Giving Tuesday fast approaches, maybe these little distractions have halted progress on your fundraising campaign (it’s OK, we won’t tell anyone).
-That November deadline that seemed so far away and manageable is now right in your face.
+Along the way, maybe little distractions have halted progress on your fundraising campaign (it’s OK, we won’t tell anyone).
+That deadline which seemed so far away and manageable is now right in your face.

 The good news is that we can help you get a fundraising campaign up faster than that fast-approaching deadline.
 In fact, according to our customer support experts, you can build a crowdfunding campaign in 10 minutes.

 In the video below, we call out a few 10-minute distractions that might arise in your day-to-day at the office to look out for, so you can squash them and instead spend the time getting that campaign up and running.
 Then, read on to get extra details, strategies, tips, and tricks for your campaign.

 When it comes to a crowdfunding campaign, our team estimates that you can get a page up in about 10 minutes.
 Still, there are a few required fields you should prepare details for ahead of time, such as your:

 - Campaign name